All About The Information Security Career Path

 Many large organizations and consultancies may be interested in hiring interns to work on projects and do some of the spade work.
 Help them with data analysis, writing blogs, or assisting a senior on a project.
 Here the objective is to get a feel for the industry and observe how things are organized and executed.

-Reading and attending conferences
+Reading and attending conferences.

 Professionals can enhance their skills and knowledge importance of reading books, research papers, case studies, white papers on the topic you are specializing or interested in.
-A lot of books are available on internet security, cyber security, information security and ethical hacking, which can be ordered online from Amazon or other sites.
+A lot of books are available on internet security, cybersecurity, information security and ethical hacking, which can be ordered online from Amazon or other sites.
 Conferences can be good venues for networking with other professionals.

 Major jobs in Information Security Career Path

-Demand outweighs supply of cybersecurity jobs, according to US Bureau of Labor Statistics.
+Demand outweighs the supply of cybersecurity jobs, according to the US Bureau of Labor Statistics.
 There were as many as 209,000 jobs vacant in 2015 that went unfilled.
 Forbes predicts about one million cybersecurity jobs to be available in 2016.
 Opportunities are emerging in government, large and small businesses as they increasingly implement IT and net-based solutions.
 With the cost of a cybersecurity breach rising to $3.8 mn, organizations are willing to spend more to protect their data and networks.

 Large organizations such as General Motors are also seeking information security professionals skilled in risk management, information security strategy, threat analysis, data protection, cyber forensics, and other related information security skills.

-Information Security analysts need to have experience in implementation of networking – routers, switching, setting up firewalls, intrusion detection, and prevention systems.
+Information Security analysts need to have experience in the implementation of networking – routers, switching, setting up firewalls, intrusion detection, and prevention systems.
 Ideally, the candidates need to have two years or above in security implementation with appropriate industry certifications.

 Soft skills required